mesg-foundation/engine/docs/cli/mesg-cli_workflow_pause.md

 ## mesg-cli workflow pause

-Pause a workflow
+Temporary pause the workflow, the amount of MESG on the workflow will stay

 ### Synopsis

-Pause a workflow
+Temporary pause the workflow, the amount of MESG on the workflow will stay

 ```
-mesg-cli workflow pause [flags]
+mesg-cli workflow pause ID [flags]
 ```

 ### Examples